Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 Note: When administered with ritonavir, the adult regimen of 700 mg fosamprenavir tablets plus 100 mg ritonavir, both given twice daily, can be used in patients weighing ≥39 kg.
 Ritonavir tablets can be used in patients weighing ≥33 kg.

-- Before administration, a patient’s medication profile should be carefully reviewed for potential drug interactions with fosamprenavir.
+- Fosamprenavir may interact with a number of other drugs, and using ritonavir as a boosting agent increases the potential for drug interactions.
+Before administration, a patient’s medication profile should be carefully reviewed for potential drug interactions with fosamprenavir.

 - More common: Vomiting, nausea, diarrhea, perioral paresthesia, headache, rash, and lipid abnormalities.